graffiti149/B99_S8_Spoiler_ChromeExtension/README.md

+## As the new season of one of my favourite tv show was out and as I did not have time to watch it all, I did not want to get spoilers and hence I made this extension !

 # **FEATURES :**
 1. Spoiler Blocking: Searches entire web page and replaces Spoilers with text "SPOILER DETECTED !!"
 2. Image Blurring: Blurs the neighbouring Images which are relevant and might reveal the Spoiler information.